TheFruitDude/TIP_3/README.md

-# TIP_3
+# backup-shell-script

 I wrote a shell script for a simple backup.
+This script was designed to run periodically, for example <code>cron</code>.

-Incremental backup is supported.
-The documentation of "tar" was very helpful.
+Incremental backup is supported as well.